Human Welfare Conference

 Call for applications.
 This year we are inviting Green Templeton students from any area of study to apply to manage and deliver the 13th annual Human Welfare Conference online; this includes identifying an area of focus and recruiting the committee.
 You will have support from the college to guide you through the planning process.
 How to apply to manage the 13th annual Human Welfare Conference.

 Human Welfare Conference 2020

-The 12th annual Human Welfare Conference will take place at Green Templeton on Friday 15 May and Saturday 16 May 2020.
-Further information is available here.
+The 12th annual Human Welfare Conference took place at Green Templeton on Friday 15 May and Saturday 16 May 2020.

 Human Welfare Conference 2019